llakeTuk/Simple-tasks-on-Python/README.md

 4 - determines if number is simple
 5 - counts bank deposit
-6 - shows season to which month belongs
+6 - shows season to which month belongs sum_in_number - count sum of digits in entered number